 The Council of Community Housing Organizations (CCHO) has been leading the affordable housing movement in San Francisco since 1978.
 We fight for funding and policies that shape urban development and empower low-income and working-class communities.

-As a nonprofit coalition of 25 community-based housing developers and tenant advocates, CCHO (known as “Choo Choo”) crafts actionable public policy and supports resident leadership to create long-term change.
+As a nonprofit coalition of 25 community- and faith-based housing developers and advocates, CCHO (known as “Choo Choo”) crafts actionable public policy and supports resident leadership to create long-term change.
 We are dedicated to the vision of a San Francisco Bay Area where all residents can afford to live, work, and thrive.